 In order to consider and reflect the views and concerns of WTO members, the schedule for the enforcement process of technical regulations etc., is as follows.
 It is encouraged to provide 60 days for comments on TBT notification (second TBT Agreement triennial review decision).
-Of the 1,345 TBT notifications made in 2014, the number of notifications with a comment period of at least 60 days was 2,239 (60%) (G/TBT/36).
 Furthermore, a "sufficient period" must be provided between the end of the comment period and publication of the final measure in order to consider the opinions that have been submitted (fourth TBT Agreement triennial review decision).